WORLD TRAVELER

 The best way to see the beautiful cities and towns of Portugal is by walking!
 Lisbon is full of steep hills and a four-block walk will take you up to two blocks and then down one.
 If you’re traveling with young children, be aware that strollers and bikes can get stuck on the cobblestone sidewalks, so you’ll want to bring extra cash.
 Also, be aware of the weather, as Portugal’s heat and humidity can lead to problems for your camera.
 If you’re traveling to Portugal from another country, it’s best to carry as little cash as possible.
 You don’t want to have large bills to worry about, so a few euros will go a long way.
 When shopping for food and drink, consider carrying a few small, inexpensive items, such as sun cream and bug repellent.
 If you’re traveling to the country for the first time, learning a few simple Portuguese phrases will go a long way!
 In Portugal, it’s common for waiters to wait for you to order drinks while you’re still examining the menu.
 In fact, it’s common for waiters to bring unsolicited appetizers, which you can eat without asking.
 Then, if you need a drink, you have to initiate it yourself.
 If you don’t want to leave anything unfinished, the waiter might come back to you with more appetizers.
 Be sure to take enough cash with you.
 If you’re planning to stay for several days, make sure you pack as much as possible.
 Avoid carrying large bills, as they can be confiscated and lost.
 Always carry small changes with you, so you can change them at the airport as needed.
 If you’re going to travel to Lisbon, you can take along a few essentials.
 In addition, remember to bring your camera!
 Be prepared to get lost.
 Although Portugal’s beautiful landscapes make it hard not to get lost, the fact that the country is surrounded by so many confusing signs and signals makes it easy to get lost.
 While this isn’t a serious issue, it can make your trip less enjoyable.
 Using a G.P.S.
 (Global Positioning System) is a must if you plan to drive around Lisbon.

-You may be wondering what are some of the over-the-top experiences in Portugal.
+You may be wondering what are some of the over-the-top experiences in Portugal travel.
 After all, you want to see the best scenery, and unique cultural treasures and, of course, stay within your budget.
 Here are 10 of the best experiences in Portugal.
 They are also budget-friendly and easy to accomplish, making them the perfect choice for every traveler.
 After reading through this article, you’ll be ready to plan your next trip!
 The best part about Portugal is that it’s so diverse and has something for everyone!
 If you’re visiting Portugal for the first time, there are several over-the-top experiences that you absolutely must try.
 From the largest cave system in the world to the oldest operating bookstore in the world, the country has something for everyone.
 Take a tour in a 50-foot yacht and sample champagne and gourmet finger foods before venturing inside.
 After that, take a smaller boat to the caves and enjoy cliffs, snorkeling, and stand-up paddleboarding.
 If you’re an animal lover, check out the Oceanarium, a museum dedicated to the ocean and its inhabitants.
 The aquarium raises awareness about issues facing the oceans and ocean life.
 You can also spend a day at one of the country’s beautiful beaches, including the Algarve, which is one of the most popular regions for sunbathers and adventurous travelers.
 Despite the climate, the beaches and sea temperatures remain pleasant year-round.
 Discover the physical and intangible heritage of Portugal.
 The emblematic element of this list is Fado, which originates in the historic districts of Lisbon and has become a cultural landmark.
 Another treasure of Portugal is Canto Alentejano, a unique musical genre performed by groups of men and women without musical instruments.
 This unique tradition is one of Portugal’s most authentic.
 The country’s museums and galleries are filled with treasures of both physical and intangible nature.
-The Portuguese literature is rich and varied.
+Portuguese literature is rich and varied.
 The medieval poet Dom Denis, ‘the Poet King’, wrote from oral traditions of troubadours.
 Portugal’s greatest poet, Luis Vaz de Camoes, is often compared to Shakespeare.
 In the 20th century, Fernando Pessoa and Jose Saramago made their names internationally.
 These two literary figures have inspired many other literary works and have been praised by many.
 The beautiful, mystical countryside of Portugal is home to some unique landscapes that have not been seen by most people.
 The Beira Alta region of Portugal is a prime example.
 The nearby Min a Lea town in Ireland is a twin of Benfeita, Portugal.
 Here are some of the most unique landscapes of Portugal.
 Here are some tips to visit these beautiful places: If you love mountain trails, you’ll love this rugged region of northern Portugal.
 The country’s largest mountain range, Serra da Estrela, is home to the country’s highest peak, Torre, at less than two thousand meters.
 The mountains are interspersed with lakes, forests, and secluded woodland paths.
 The mountains are particularly beautiful during the summer, as the weather is warm and dry, which makes them ideal for hiking, biking, or just sitting out on a porch and enjoying the scenery.
 If you’re looking for a Portugal holiday that doesn’t break the bank, consider booking a few months in advance.
 While this may sound like a great idea for a romantic getaway, you’ll probably find that airfare and accommodations are significantly lower at this time of year.
 Typically, the best time to book your flights is as early as nine months in advance.
 You can even find a package deal to Portugal that offers 50% off rates during the off-season, which means you’ll have plenty of room to yourself in the most beautiful location.
 Another way to save money on food is by buying fresh fruit and vegetables from local markets.
 A glass of wine or beer will cost you about EUR2 or more, depending on the region you’re visiting.
 Likewise, you can save on water by purchasing a 2L bottle for fifty cents, and you can find plenty of other ways to get water for pennies.
 There are several free things to do in Portugal, so be sure to explore them!
 The country is home to several festivals throughout the year.
 Some of the most famous is the Lisbon Carnival, which takes place on the 5th Sunday after Easter and lasts for a whole week.
 Alternatively, you can spend the entire month of June celebrating the Portuguese national holiday.
 Lisbon festivals often involve open-air restaurants, music, and dancing to traditional Portuguese music.
 You’ll definitely have fun while you’re in Portugal!
 And, of course, there are plenty of festivals outside of Lisbon, too.
 If you’re looking for some of the best street parties in the world, the Sao Joao (St. John) street party in Lisbon is an incredible choice.
 Featuring a music festival and plastic hammers, this is a Portuguese staple.
 At the end of the night, the street party ends in a massive beach party in nearby Foz.
 The next year’s Feira dos Tabuleiros is also sure to be a hit.
 Portuguese fishermen have been at sea for centuries.
 During the Roman period, Lusitania exported prized fish sauce from the ports of Lagos and Lacobriga to Rome.
 The ruins of a garum factory in Lisbon’s old quarter are evidence of these traditions.
 In the past, men in checkered shirts and long wool hats fished from open boats called saviors.
 They used spotlights to lure the fish and other traditional fishing equipment to make the catch.
 In the summer months, Portuguese fishermen engage in the Arte Xavega, a market where they sell their catch.
 In this market, men and women from the local fishing community shout their wares, using codes only they know.
 They also share tales of their fishing adventures and the food they catch.
 Fishing is one of Portugal’s oldest traditions, and a trip to a fishing village will give you a taste of this culture.Top experiences in Portugal

 Cultural treasures